-Our LCD model, shown below, underpins our approach on how to cultivate creativity in organisations.
+Our research focuses on the factors and processes affecting creativity.
+Our LCD model for creativity, shown below, underpins our approach on how to cultivate creativity in organisations.
 LCD stands for Listen, Connect and Do.
 It builds on the ideas of design thinking by Kelley and Kelley (2013), Theory U by Scharmer (2009), as well as that of Csikszentmihalyi (1996), Amabile (1996) and Tan (2013).

 The LCD model puts a person’s ‘state of being’ at the centre of the approach and highlights how it underpins other key aspects of creativity including listening, connecting, and doing, i.e. you need to BE creative.
 We define ‘state of being’ as the emotional, mental and physiological condition of a person.